sebas77/Svelto.Tasks/README.md

 If you want to test it out right away with some pre made examples, please don't download this repository, but instead use this one: https://github.com/sebas77/Svelto.Tasks.Tests

 Note: last compiled with Unity 2017.
 Now compatible with UWP (you must delete the unit tests if you want to build a project from the example).
 I try to keep the library Unity agnostic, but since I don't test on anything else, it won't probably work out of the box.

+Note: The folders Svelto.ECS, Svelto.Tasks and Svelto.Common are submodules pointing to the relavite repositories.
+If you find them empty, you need to update them through the submodule command.
+Check some instructions here: https://github.com/sebas77/Svelto.ECS.Vanilla.Example/wiki